teusH/MySense/docs/gps.md

 Power off/on and reboot (and wait at least 15 minutes to get a lock with satillites.

 ## Hardware test:
+On Debian you should use the path as provided by `ls -l /dev/serial/by-id`.

 Use from github `GrovePi/Software/Python/grove_gps` the `grove_gps_hardware_test.py` to see if you get data and `GroveGPS.py` to get human readable data.
 If not make sure you use the right serial */dev/ttyS0* (and change this in the Grove python script) or the standard */dev/ttyAMA0*.
 Make sure you are in the group dialout (use the command groups).

 See also [ultimate python setup](https://learn.adafruit.com/adafruit-ultimate-gps-hat-for-raspberry-pi/pi-setup)